coq/opam/README.md

 by users preferring stability to bleeding edge and users not familiar with the OPAM tool (see also the opam-coq simplified shell).

+### policy for stable-$VERSION
+This is an attempt to write down the guidelines, it is not final.

+Quality requirements for being in:

+ 1. Maintained: by the Coq team or by an external author
+ 1. Released: has a version number
+ 1. Changelog: comes with a document that lists all changes involved in any version ever part of this archive
+ 1. License allowing redistribution
+ 1. The maintainer agrees

+Updating to a new version of a package already there:

+ 1. The new version must satisfy all the quality requirements
+ 1. The transition from the old to the new version must be eased by a transition strategy
+ 1. All packages in the suite depending on the old version must be ported to the new version and enter the suite at the same time.
+These requirements apply, recursively, to these packages.
+ 1. The old version stays there

+Going from stable-$VERSION to stable-$VERSION+1:

+ 1. stable-$VERSION+1 is initially empty
+ 1. it is populated re-checking the quality requirements
+ 1. only 1 version of each package is in there initially, i.e. the most recent on one in stable-$VERSION